-Class action initiated over government’s Robodebt scheme
+Class action initiated over government’s robodebt scheme

-A class action lawsuit is being launched against the federal government on behalf of people who were affected by its Robodebt scheme.
+A class action lawsuit is being launched against the federal government on behalf of people who were affected by its robodebt scheme.

 The action, initiated by law firm Gordon Legal, is challenging the government’s use of a flawed calculation system to unlawfully take back tens of millions of dollars from many thousands of Centrelink recipients, including pensions.